 Methyl (CH3OH) > Primary (RCH2OH) > Secondary (R2CHOH) > Tertiary (R3COH)

 The first step in the esterification process is the protonation of the carbonyl oxygen atom of the carboxylic acid.
-Because of the interaction between the proton and the oxygen, the carbonyl carbon becomes very susceptible to a nucleophilic attack by the oxygen atom of the alcohol.
+Because of the interaction between the proton and oxygen, the carbonyl carbon becomes very susceptible to a nucleophilic attack by the oxygen atom of the alcohol.
 The next step involves a proton transfer from the alcohol group to the –OH of the carboxylic acid.
-Because of the relative instability of the ion produced, water readily leaves from the structure.
-The last step involves the regeneration of the proton used up in the first step.
-The general mechanism for the reaction is described by the figure below.
+Because of the relative instability of the ion produced, water readily leaves the structure.
+The last step involves regenerating the proton used up in the first step.
+The figure below shows the general mechanism for the reaction.

 Redox Reactions and Enzymes

 Alcohols can be converted to a carbonyl compound by reaction with an oxidizing agent.
-It can be converted into an aldehyde, a ketone or a carboxylic acid.
+It can be converted into an aldehyde, a ketone, or a carboxylic acid.
 Primary alcohols may be oxidized to produce either an aldehyde or a carboxylic acid.
 The usual oxidizing agent for this reaction is dichromate (Cr2O72-), pyridinium chlorochromate (PCC – C5H5NH+ ClCrO3– ), C5H5NH+, and pyridinium dichromate (PDC – (C5H5NH)22+ Cr2O72-).
 Secondary alcohols are oxidized to ketones using the same set of reagents.
-Tertiary carbons cannot undergo oxidation as it doesn’t have any hydrogen on their hydroxyl-bearing carbon.
+Tertiary carbons cannot undergo oxidation since they lack hydrogen on their hydroxyl-bearing carbon.

-In biological systems, there are enzymes capable of inducing oxidation of alcohols and/or the reduction of carbonyl compounds to alcohols.
+In biological systems, enzymes can induce oxidation of alcohols and/or the reduction of carbonyl compounds to alcohols.
 For example, in the liver, ethanol may be metabolized into acetaldehyde in the presence of the enzyme alcohol dehydrogenase.